psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 " Seven years more, twice the money, and two days' grace for wishing for what you like."

-The devil paid his money and disappeared, and Billy shut the smithy and took to gambling and drink- ing, so that at the end of seven years he was without a penny, and working again in his smithy.
+The devil paid his money and disappeared, and Billy shut the smithy and took to gambling and drinking, so that at the end of seven years he was without a penny, and working again in his smithy.

 On the last night of the seven years he went to his favourite public-house again, and wished for five pounds.